The Members of

 The Company has not granted any loans secured or unsecured to companies firmsLimited Liability Partnerships or other parties covered in the register maintained undersection 189 of the Act.

+iv.
 Compliance under section 185 and 186 of The Companies Act 2013

 In our opinion and according to the information and explanations given to us thecompany has complied with the provisions of section 185 and 186 of the Companies Act 2013with respect to loans and investments made.

-In our opinion and as per information available to us the company has not accepted anyDeposits within the meaning of provisions of section 73 to 76 of the Companies Act 2013and the rules framed thereunder.
+In our opinion and as per information available to us the company has not accepted anyDeposits within the meaning of provisions of section 73 to 76 of the Companies Act 2013and the rules framed there under.

 vi.
 Maintenance of cost records

-We have broadly reviewed the books of accounts relating to materials labour and otheritems of cost maintained by the company pursuant to the Rules made by the CentralGovernment for the maintenance of cost records under subsection (1) of section 148 of theCompanies Act 2013 and we are of the opinion that prima-facie the prescribed accounts andrecords have been made and maintained.
+We have broadly reviewed the books of accounts relating to materials labour and otheritems of cost maintained by the company pursuant to the Rules made by the CentralGovernment for the maintenance of cost records under sub-section (1) of section 148 of theCompanies Act 2013 and we are of the opinion that prima-facie the prescribed accounts andrecords have been made and maintained.
 We have not made however a detailed examination ofthe record with a view to determine whether they are complete or accurate.

-vi.
+vii.
 Deposit of Statutory Dues

 According to the information and explanations given to us in respect of statutorydues:

-a) The Company is by and large regular in depositing with appropriate authorities undisputedstatutory dues including Provident Fund Employees' State Insurance Service Tax Cess andother material statutory dues applicable to it.
-The Company did not have dues in arrearsas at 31st March 2019 for a period of morethan six months from the date theybecame payable except for Excise duty of Rs.11095619 /- which is outstanding for more than six months.
+a) The Company is regular in depositing with appropriate authorities undisputedstatutory dues including Provident Fund Employees' State Insurance Service Tax Cess andother material statutory dues applicable to it.
+The Company did not have dues in arrearsas at 31st March 2021 for a period of more than six months from the date theybecame payable except for "Income Tax payable on self assessment (u/s 140A of IncomeTax Act1961) of Rs.
+78.89 Lacs for A.Y 2020-21 and Interest thereon which is outstandingfor more than six months.

-vii.
+viii.
 Repayment of Loans and Borrowings

-viii.
+ix.
 Utilization of Money Raised by Public Offers and Term Loan For which theyRaised

-During the year ended 31.03.2019 the Company has raised moneys by way of initialpublic offer (IPO) and has taken term loans from the financial Institutions during theyear.
-In our opinion and according to the information and explanations given to us thecompany has applied the amounts for their business for which they have been raised.
+During the year ended 31.03.2021 The Company has not raised moneys by way of initialpublic offer or further public offer (including debt instruments) but the company hastaken term loans from the Financial Institutions during the year.
+The company has appliedthe loans for their business for which they have been raised.

-ix.
+x.
 Reporting of Fraud During the Year

 To the best of our knowledge and according to the information and explanations given tous no fraud by the Company and no material fraud on the Company by its officers oremployees has been noticed or reported during the year.

-x.
+xi.
 Managerial Remuneration

 In our opinion and according to the information and explanations given to us theCompany has paid / provided managerial remuneration in accordance with the requisiteapprovals mandated by the provisions of section 197 read with Schedule V to the Act.

-xi.
+xii.
 Compliance by Nidhi Company Regarding Net Owned Fund to Deposits Ratio

 The Company is not a Nidhi Company and hence reporting under clause 3(xii) of the Orderis not applicable to the Company.

-xii.
+xiii.
 Related party compliance with Section 177 and 188 of companies Act - 2013

 Based on the explanations provided to us all transactions with the related parties arein compliance with section 177 and 188 of Companies Act 2013 where applicable and thedetails have been disclosed in the Financial Statements etc. as required by theapplicable accounting standards.

-xiv.
+xv.
 Compliance under section 192 of Companies Act - 2013

 In our opinion and according to the information and explanations given to us duringthe year the Company has not entered into any non-cash transactions with its directors orpersons connected with them and hence provisions of section 192 of the Act are notapplicable.